OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details the creation of a simple, yet visually appealing loading spinner using only CSS.
-No JavaScript is required!
-This example uses CSS3 animations and transformations.
+This document details the creation of a loading spinner using only CSS.
+No JavaScript is required.
+This utilizes CSS animations and keyframes to achieve a smooth, visually appealing loading effect.

-**Description of the Styling:**
+## Description of the Styling

-This loading spinner consists of four circles arranged in a square.
-Each circle rotates independently, creating a dynamic and visually engaging loading animation.
-The styling utilizes CSS variables for easy customization of colors and sizes.
-The animation is smooth and subtle, suitable for various contexts.
+This spinner consists of a single element styled with CSS to create the illusion of rotation.
+We achieve this using the `@keyframes` rule to define the animation and the `animation` property to apply it to the element.
+The spinner uses a radial gradient for a visually appealing effect, but a solid color would also work.
+The design is simple and adaptable; you can easily change the colors, size, and number of elements to customize the spinner to your needs.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>